epistoteles/Races/README.md

 jupyter notebook Report.ipynb
 ```

+## 👁️ Preview

+These images are a preview of what to expect from the notebook:

 ## ⚠️ License
 This repository has been published under the MIT license (see the file `LICENSE.txt`).

-The [photo of the race car](https://unsplash.com/photos/XtVl8IL-8EI) has been shot by [Wes Tindel](https://unsplash.com/@lonestarexotic) and was published under the Unsplash license.
+The [photo of the race car](https://unsplash.com/photos/XtVl8IL-8EI) has been shot by [Wes Tindel](https://unsplash.com/@lonestarexotic) and was published under the [Unsplash license](https://unsplash.com/license).

+The logos of IT-Talents and Materna are property of their respective owners.